frin6/dynamic-football-stats/README.md

 The data were taken from an open-source repository (https://github.com/openfootball/football.json/tree/master).

-The real objective of the repository was to test actual capabilities of Cursor and Render (sorry for the quick documentation).
+The real objective of the repository was to test actual capabilities of FastAPI and Render.

 ## Summary
 This web application shows football seasons statistics (AC Milan stats in the example), including: